twocaretcat/Mergist/README.md

   <br/>
 </div>

+## 👋 About

+**Mergist** is a free online tool that lets you combine multiple PDF files into a single document instantly with **no ads, no file size limits, and no uploads to external servers**.
+The merging process runs locally on your device, so the merging process is _**fast**_, plus your files never leave your computer!

+### Features

+- **📄 Unlimited PDF merging:** Drag and drop or click to select multiple PDFs and merge them into one file
+	- No limits on the amount of files that can be added
+	- No limits on file sizes
+- **↕️ Document reordering:** Click and drag to reorder documents
+- **🔒 Privacy-focused:** All work happens in your browser, keeping your documents private and the process fast
+- **🎛️ Customizable:** Switch between light and dark themes and toggle animations to suit your preferences
+- **🆓 100% Free & Ad-Free:** Use the tool without distractions, privacy-invasive tracking, or paywalls — no ads, no sign-ups, no limitations
+- **👨🏻‍💻 Open-source:** Know how to code?
+Help make **Mergist** better by contributing to the project on GitHub, or copy it and make your own version!

+### Use Cases

+- **📚 Students:** Combine lecture notes, assignments, and references into one PDF for submission
+- **💼 Professionals:** Merge reports, contracts, and forms before sharing with clients or colleagues
+- **📑 Administrators:** Assemble documentation packets or archives quickly without software installs
+- **✉️ Everyday users:** Join scanned pages or downloaded PDFs for personal organization
+- **🧪 Developers & testers:** Quickly merge sample files when preparing demos, specs, or docs

 ## 📦 Installation
 1. Install Node.js and NPM (if they are not already set up on your system).
 See [nodejs.org](https://nodejs.org/) for more details.